ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ---

-## Phases of desing of a ML system
+## Phases of design of a ML system

 .cols[
 .c50[